 Allow your soup to chill overnight in the refrigerator.
 Then all the fat, which will have solidified on the surface, can be easily removed.
 If you can’t wait overnight, tilt the pot, and suction out as much fat as you can with a turkey baster.

 Soup is the ideal medium for growing bacteria.
-If left unrefrigerated for more than six hours, it should be brought to a boil, and kept simmering for twenty minutes.
+If left unrefrigerated for more than six hours, it should be brought to a boil, and simmered for at least twenty minutes.

 The following is excerpted from Horace Kephart’s turn of the century masterpiece, “Camping and Woodcraft.”
-It underscores the ancient principle that the good things that go into the stockpot are restricted only by sound judgement, and never by a recipe.
+It underscores the ancient principle that the good things that go into the stockpot are restricted only by sound judgement, and never by a written recipe.
 Such judgement can only be acquired through reading, observation, and cooking.
-Towards this end, the stockpot is a kindhearted and forgiving teacher.
+Towards this end, the stockpot is a kind, forgiving, and inspirational teacher.

 The best thing in a fixed camp is the stock-pot.